jonasjohansson/11.igem.se/pages/wiki/project/results-inducible-c-protein.md

 ### Growth curve

-{% image "https://2019.igem.org/wiki/images/5/5c/T--Stockholm--results-inducible-c-protein-02.jpeg", "**Figure 12.** Growth curve of the Inducible C-protein Construct in different Arabinose concentrations (0%, 0.05%, 0.1%, 0.2%, 0.4%) over the course of 10 hours.
+{% image "https://2019.igem.org/wiki/images/5/5c/T--Stockholm--results-inducible-c-protein-02.jpeg", "Figure 12.
+Growth curve of the Inducible C-protein Construct in different Arabinose concentrations (0%, 0.05%, 0.1%, 0.2%, 0.4%) over the course of 10 hours.
 AraC3, empty vector was used as negative control.
 Absorbance OD600 was measured in 5 min cycles in a FluOstar plate reader, set to orbital shaking before each cycle." %}

 ### Fluorescence readout

-{% image "https://2019.igem.org/wiki/images/7/7e/T--Stockholm--results-inducible-c-protein-03.jpeg", "**Figure 13.** ClariOstar measurement of mRFP(ex:550-20/em:605-40).
+{% image "https://2019.igem.org/wiki/images/7/7e/T--Stockholm--results-inducible-c-protein-03.jpeg", "Figure 13.
+ClariOstar measurement of mRFP(ex:550-20/em:605-40).
 Cells were grown in a plate-reader for 10 hours, 120 cycles with 5 min intervals, 20 flashes for each cycle.
 Arabinose concentration(0%-0.4%) used for induction.
 AraC3 empty vector was used as negative control.
 As a positive control we used TOP10 cells transformed with the RFP coding device, BBa_J04450 in the pB1C3 backbone." %}

-### western blot
+### Western blot

-{% image "https://2019.igem.org/wiki/images/0/04/T--Stockholm--results-inducible-c-protein-04.jpeg", "**Figure 14.** western blot of BBa_K3024009.
+{% image "https://2019.igem.org/wiki/images/0/04/T--Stockholm--results-inducible-c-protein-04.jpeg", "Figure 14. western blot of BBa_K3024009.
 Transfected TOP10 cells were grown in LB-media with different concentrations of arabinose from starting OD 0.05 for 5 hours at 37°C. Samples were collected at stationary phase after 300 min.
 L= ladder -C= negative control. +C= positive control for RFP only.
 Anti-GAPDH was used as a loading control." %}